64-shades/64-shades.github.io/doc/source/first-event.rst

 I also met 4 other Hotel workers including Dylan a bar worker, Ryan and Zach both managers and Zara a waitress.
 I ordered a lemonade.

+.. topic:: Physics

+   .. important:: Newton's first law of motion states that an object will remain at rest or continue to move in a straight line at a constant speed unless acted upon by an unbalanced external force.

+.. topic:: Measurement

+   .. important:: .. image:: _static/images/content/puzzle-1.jpg

+   .. tip:: Sam Loyd devised the shortest possible chess game ending in stalemate just ten moves long: ``1.e3 a5 2.Qh5 Ra6 3.Qxa5 h5 4.Qxc7 Rah6 5.h4 f6 6.Qxd7+ Kf7 7.Qxb7 Qd3 8.Qxb8 Qh7 9.Qxc8 Kg6 10.Qe6``

+   .. seealso:: `Human chess <https://en.wikipedia.org/wiki/Human_chess>`__, living chess or live chess is a form of chess in which people take the place of pieces.